parthsdoshi/paws/README.md

 # Paws!
-Pawse your laptop when your kitty gets its paws on it!
+Paws your laptop when your kitty gets its paws on it!

 # To build:
 ```